bitnami/charts/bitnami/etcd/README.md

 This version introduces several features and performance improvements:

 - The statefulset can now be scaled using `kubectl scale` command.
 Using `helm upgrade` to recalculate available endpoints is no longer needed.
-- The scripts used for bootstrapping, runtime reconfiguration, and disaster recovery have been refactored with two purposes: removing technical debt & improving the stability.
+- The scripts used for bootstrapping, runtime reconfiguration, and disaster recovery have been refactored and moved to the etcd container (see [this PR](https://github.com/bitnami/bitnami-docker-etcd/pull/13)) with two purposes: removing technical debt & improving the stability.
 - Several parameters were reorganized to simplify the structure and follow the same standard used on other Bitnami charts:
   - `etcd.initialClusterState` is renamed to `initialClusterState`.
   - `statefulset.replicaCount` is renamed to `replicaCount`.